Reloaded-Project/Reloaded-III/docs/Server/Packaging/File-Format/Packaging-Container.md

 - Hashing: [XXH3].
 - Compression: ZStandard
 - Compression Level: 22
+- Block Size: 16MB
+- Padding: None

 !!! tip "Any inner `.nx` archives are ***NOT*** re-compressed."

 !!! note "Implementation Status"

     XXH3 hashing is not yet implemented in NX Archive Format.
+    Removing padding is also not yet implemented.

 ### Nx Over Zip